Answered By: Priscilla Coulter Last Updated: Jun 13, 2023 Views: 3025

 Does that mean that we have access to every single journal or book in existence?
 No...there isn't a library out there that can claim that.
 But, with more than 683,300 ebooks, 121,900 periodicals, and over 100 individual online databases, our library has a lot to offer you.

 How to avoid getting lost.

 Since different databases are designed by different vendors, they'll often have a completely different look and feel (in addition to searching different articles, etc.).
 Switching from database to database can initially be disorienting and confusing.
 But, as with any website, you will learn your way around with practice!

-A note about database personal accounts: you'll notice that some databases (those from EBSCO and ProQuest, for example), allow you to create/sign in to a personal account.
-You do not have to do this in order to search the databases.
+A note about database personal accounts: you'll notice that some databases (those from ProQuest and EBSCO, for example), allow you to create/sign in to a personal account.
+You do not have to do this to search the databases.
 But, personal accounts will allow you to save articles or books for later, make notes, highlight text, etc., within that database.
-Click here to read more.
-Just remember that this account will be separate from your APUS log in credentials -- keep track of the username and password that you create for each database!
+Just remember that this account will be separate from your APUS log in -- keep track of the username and password that you create for each database!